How long have you been an agent?

 Your experience, or lack thereof, is only one relatively small indicator that you’re the right fit.

-Helping your prospect make a decision they feel good about
+Help your prospect make a decision they feel good about

 You’re probably familiar with the idea that buying decisions are foremost driven by feelings and later justified with logic.